FrannDzs/nVidia-modded-Inf/Readme.md

 * Standard is the "old" way which you (for now) should prefer since UWD drivers aren't tweakable (in terms of mods) compared to the standard (legacy) drivers.
 * "DCH" (Declarative, Componentized, Hardware Support Apps) refers to new packages pre-installed by OEMs implementing the Microsoft Universal Driver paradigm.
 * DCH drivers cannot be installed over a standard system, and Standard drivers cannot be installed over a DCH system.
-* To confirm the type of system you have, locate Driver Type under the System Information menu in the NVIDIA Control Panel.
+* To confirm the type of system you have, locate Driver Type under the System Information menu in the nVidia Control Panel.

 Detailed Answer: